-If your loved one is filing a personal injury lawsuit, you might realize that money is tight.
+If your loved one is filing an elder abuse lawsuit, you might realize that money is tight.
 Between lawyer fees, court fees, and medical bills, your family might have a hard time paying for everything.
 If this is the case, your loved one might be able to delay paying certain bills.
 This can happen until the case finishes and they receive compensation.
 If this sounds like it could work for family, ask the lawyer to send a letter of protection for your loved one.

 Letter of Protection